Can Collagen Peptides Cause Acne ?

 Allergic Reactions and Skin Sensitivity: Collagen is derived from sources such as fish, bovine, or poultry.
 Hypersensitivity reactions have been reported in some individuals, although these are uncommon.

-Digestive Issues: Clinical studies generally report that collagen supplementation is safe and well-tolerated, with few significant adverse effects observed.
+Digestive Issues: Clinical studies generally report that collagen supplementation is safe and well tolerated.
+Sometimes, there are only a few significant adverse effects.
 However, some individuals may experience mild gastrointestinal symptoms, including bloating, indigestion, or stomach discomfort.

 Overuse and Dosage Concerns: Clinical studies generally report no significant adverse effects associated with collagen supplementation.